 If you are not satisfied that the BBC has complied with the Act in responding to your request you have the right to an internal review by a BBC senior manager or legal adviser.
 Please contact us at the address above, explaining what you would like us to review under the Act and including your reference number.
 If you are not satisfied with the internal review, you can appeal to the Information Commissioner.
 The contact details are: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF.
-Tel: 0303 123 1113 (local rate) or 01625 545 745 (national rate) or see http://www.ico.gov.uk/.
+Tel: 0303 123 1113 or see http://ico.org.uk.